 The SAMRC's Gender and Health Research Unit aims to improve the health status and quality of life of women by conducting high quality scientific research.
 This informs the development of policies, healthcare services and promotion of health.
 The Unit’s main interest is the prevention of gender-based violence and its impact on the lives and health of women.

 The knowledge generated through the Unit’s research and partnership efforts helps the public and policy decision-makers understand current issues including the role of gender inequality and its impact on women’s lives.
-The Unit host two global programs the Sexual Violence Research Initiative and the What Works to prevent violence against women.
+The Unit hosted two global programs the Sexual Violence Research Initiative and the What Works to prevent violence against women and girls.

 Key focus areas